How to Fire Someone: The Step-by-Step Guide for Managers

 If you're questioning the decision in the moment you're about to terminate someone, stop.
 Don't proceed until you're certain.
 Guilt about a hard-but-right decision is normal.
 Guilt about executing someone else's questionable decision is a warning sign.
 Know the difference.

 Their personal situation doesn't change whether the termination is necessary, but it does affect how you approach it.
-You can acknowledge it with humanity: "I know this timing is especially difficult given what you're dealing with."
-But don't delay a necessary termination because of personal circumstances—that's not kindness, it's avoidance.
-If appropriate, ensure they know about resources (EAP, benefits continuation, etc.).
+You can acknowledge it with humanity without delaying the conversation.
+If appropriate, ensure they know about available resources such as EAP and benefits continuation.

 When Termination Is Right (And When It's Not)